Watch as Cummings and his sheep hire the chairman’s wife as tax administrator | Robesonian

 We will tell you today that the plan is to hire Betsy Cummings, and she may be well-qualified, but that does not preclude a real search.

 Don’t buy the line that Lowry is leaving because she refused the contract extension.
-While technically true, it was only through November, and she wanted the two-year contract renewed.
+While technically true, it was only through November, and she wanted a two-year contract.
 Hunter’s story today points out her success in increasing tax collections while working with a board whose members don’t pay on time and who have relatives who don’t pay at all.
+Oxendine raves about her performance, but doesn’t indicate why she was let go, evidence again on who is calling the shots.

 The end of November would be after the tribal election, and Chairman Cummings, an expected candidate for tribal chair, knows his removal of an American Indian as tax collector will be remembered on Nov.
-13. The end of November is also before Faline Locklear Dial replaces Woods on the board; she should have a vote in this decision.
+13. The end of November is also before Faline Locklear Dial replaces Woods on the board, so expect a decision on the replacement before then.

 Stephens should know that there are honorable people left in this world.
-W doubt there is another commissioner on that board who would cast such a vote, and Chairman Cummings won’t either —but only because his vote won’t matter.
-No one is confused about who led coup.
+We doubt there is another commissioner on that board who would cast such a vote, and Chairman Cummings won’t either — but only because his vote won’t matter.
+No one is confused that he directed this coup and will make the hire.

-Stephens argues he isn’t a sheep, but watch as he and the other three just follow along.
+Stephens argues he isn’t a sheep, but watch as he and the other two sheep follow along, and Woods responds vacuously to the prompt.